Inside Look at Terror on Tillson: A Pure Michigan Halloween Experience

 Everything is done by the residents of the street, their timeless hours and their enjoyment to do something very special for a free night out for the families is how this event has become what it is.
 We all hope everyone enjoys their visit to this one-of-a-kind neighborhood.

-This year, Tillson Street has 3 special events that are included in our Halloween.
+Tillson Street has a few special events that are included in our Halloween.
 One is the “Buzz Lee Memorial Scholarship Fund.”
 This was a fund that was started by my late husband with a golf outing to provide a vocational scholarship.
 When Buzz passed away from a brain tumor, my family and I decided to honor him in this wonderful scholarship that now provides not only a vocational scholarship, but also a pay-to-play scholarship and donations to the Wounded Warrior Project (Buzz was a Vietnam Veteran).
 We sell a limited edition “TILLSON STREET” Halloween shirt, hot cocoa and cider, can koozies and our very own Tillson Street Cookbook, put together by all the neighbors and friends.
 ALL proceeds go directly to the Scholarship Fund.

 We also provide a special event for KKC, “Kids Kicking Cancer.”
 This will be our 6th year giving kids an afternoon of no worries and a huge amount of fun.
 We close the street for a couple of hours and the kids and their families come down the street to trick-or-treat.
 I’m really not sure who has more fun, my neighbors or the kids!
 This is an event that makes it all worth the hard we put in to the decorations!
 It has at times been a very emotional day for the neighborhood, but so, so rewarding!